netj/3x/docs/tutorial/README.md

 ![Individual images are overlaid on top of each other to compose an aggregate image for recognizing patterns and outliers.](giant_components.overlay.png)

-Notice here that 3X superimposes multiple images that fall into the same row, i.e., renders images on top of each other, so that any patterns or variations among them are easily discernible.
+Notice here that <span class="sans-serif">3X</span> superimposes multiple images that fall into the same row, i.e., renders images on top of each other, so that any patterns or variations among them are easily discernible.
 This feature is provided as a specialized aggregate function, we call *overlay*, for image file type output variables.
 Overlay aggregate function can be very useful when there isn't a good scalar metric that summarizes the result or such metric is yet to be determined, and the only way to judge is for humans to look at the images that visualize the higher-dimensional data.